manojmenon/cilium-spire-tetragon/README.md

 Spire is automatically installed in the cilium-spire namespace.

-Checkout the instructions - the mTLS handshake is onlt done one !!
+Checkout the instructions - the mTLS handshake is only done once !!

 ### To Teardown